Nuada Airgetlám – God of the Fae

 No one ever escaped it once it was drawn, and no force could resist it.
 It was referred to in the Tain legend as ‘Nuadu’s Cainnel’, a bright glowing torch or ‘Nuada’s candle’.

-Nuada is often related to the god Nodens, a Roman-British deity of the sea, and also with Mars, and Nudd from Welsh mythology.
+Nuada is often related to the god Nodens, a Roman-British deity of the sea.
+Also, it is related to Mars, and Nudd from Welsh mythology.
 He is also related to Tyr from Norse Mythology, and Llud Llaw Eraint from the Welsh as well.
 These characters bear a great deal in common, the last two specifically having lost a hand in pursuit of wisdom.